 Your birth year defines you in many ways.

-In its purest form, your birth year is a good way to tell you how many trips around the sun you’ve.
+In its purest form, your birth year is a good way to tell you how many trips around the sun you’ve made.

 In its best form it’s a classic car built the same year you were born.